 She said that will allow them to do what they can to verify whether those on the list are in fact eligible to cast full ballots ahead of the next election after Tuesday’s.

-Nothing in the court order precludes anyone else who gets the information from using it in an effort to prove election outcomes were affected by illegal voters.
+But nothing in the court order precludes anyone else who gets the information from using it in an effort to prove election outcomes were affected by illegal voters.
+And all restrictions on its use disappear Wednesday.

-Blaney's order permits Hamilton to give a copy to the president of the Arizona Senate, the speaker of the Arizona House and the members of the Elections committees of both chambers.
+Blaney’s order does permit Hamilton to give a copy to the president of the Arizona Senate, the speaker of the Arizona House and the members of the Elections committees of both chambers.
 Some members of those panels still publicly question the results of the 2020 and 2022 elections.

 The Arizona Supreme Court ruled all 218,000 voters on the list can vote in this election.